 Oslo Business Region facilitate for more growth companies in Oslo by attracting investments and talent, providing insight, give information about opportunities and key stakeholders in Oslo, and building bridges between scaleups and the City of Oslo.
-They promote Oslo internationally, as a leading city for innovation and entrepreneurship.

 National Association of Norwegian Architects (NAL) is a professional ideal members organization.
 They work to promote good architecture and architects shared interests.
-NAL participate in the public debate about architecture and local development, and are pushing for the development of architectural policy in Norway against politicians the decision makers.

 OBOS is the largest housing developer in Norway and one of the largest in Scandinavia.
 OBOS’ vision is to build the society of the future and, in doing so, fulfil housing dreams.

 Grønlikaia, being the last big development area in the transformation of Oslo's former industrial harbour, is HAV Eiendom's case as a project partner with the Triennale.
 Here, shipping containers and asphalt will be replaced with activities, housing and offices as Grønlikaia will change from being a closed port area to being a new neighbourhood.
 HAV Eiendom is the Port of Oslo's real estate company, established in 2003, to create a sustainable fjord city and values for the capital, the port an the society.

 Lilleakerbyen as an area of transformation from shopping center to neigbourhood is Mustad Eiendom's case in their project partnership with the Triennale.
 Mustad Eiendom is a family owned company with a long term and sustainable perspectiv on the local management and development of the area between Lilleaker and Lysaker.
 They have already been based in the area for almost 150 years, and have a similarly long perspective also for the future.